H-Studio logo

 The Most Dangerous Kind of Analytics Problem

-Bad tracking is worse than no tracking.
+Bad tracking can be worse than no tracking.

 Why?